atomicflag/angonoka/README.md

 **groups** is an array of group labels that the agent belongs to.
 This parameter restricts tasks available to the agent.
 An agent with `groups` can either work on tasks belonging to one of the groups or tasks without groups.

-The idea behind `groups` parameter is to allow you to specify that certain agents (i.e. backend developers) are the only ones who can work on certain tasks (i.e. backend tasks).
+The use case for the `groups` parameter is to allow you to specify that certain agents (i.e. backend developers) are the only ones who can work on certain tasks (i.e. backend tasks).

 An agent without `groups` can work on any task (including tasks from groups).